-Now, what to do with the little box?
-It seemed there might be a market for it.
+After all that discovery, what to do with the little box?
+Let’s sell it.

 I didn’t think the market would be very strong in Baltimore and it didn’t seem to be a Craig’s List type of item…

 It’s getting a couple of bids from the people who list their address as “Russian Federation.”
 And, I’ve learned that, yes, I can ship there and, after speaking with the folks at FedEx, I now know how.

-The first bid is in at $400—the whole project has been fun and you can tag me as a lifelong-learner.
+UPDATE 9/9/2010—The first bid is in at $400—the whole project has been fun and you can tag me as a lifelong-learner.

-Kudos to my partner, Jacob, for locating the original painting of Nikitich that was used as the portrait on the lid of the box.
+Kudos to my partner, Jacob, for locating the original painting of Nikitich that was used as the basis for the portrait on the lid of the box.
 That seemed to make a big difference in the sale price.

 And, I didn’t have to ship internationally after all.
 The buyer lives in Port Jefferson, New York.